Mogana004/Mogana004/README.md

 - 👋 Hi, I’m @Mogana004
-- 👀 I’m interested in ...
-Learning
+- 👀 I’m interested in ... python programming , AI&DS etc.
-- 🌱 I’m currently learning ...
-Computer and communication engineering
-- 💞️ I’m looking to collaborate on ...Projects and innovations
-- 📫 How to reach me ...
+- 📫 How to reach me ... mmvmogana004@gmail.com
+-

 <!---
 Mogana004/Mogana004 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.